 Our suggested walking route mainly focuses on Cahul’s Soviet relics.
 Contrary to what I’ve just said, there are a few lowkey ‘regular’ sights in the city (just not enough to warrant a visit in their own right) and they have been incorporated into the circuit.
-Anything not Soviet-era is marked in purple on the map.
+Anything not Soviet-era is marked in green on the map.

 With reference to my comment above about markets, life in Cahul revolves around its sprawling central one and this is a good place to start the tour.
 Heading east, first cross over the road from the market and take a look at the Bogdan Petriceicu Hasdeu State University before walking towards the Palace of Culture.
 On the way, there is an impressive Soviet-era apartment block on the righthand side of the road.
 As for the mosaic on the side of the Palace of Culture, I can’t figure out if the Soviet soldiers are heading off or returning from battle but, either way, it is an excellent piece of tiled art that is full of detail (*).